-A draft collar is also known as face mufflers, a head gasket or neck baffles and it is the insulated collar around the hood of a sleeping bag to guard against cold weather.
-It is referring to the insulated baffles in the sleeping bag that sit around your head and neck to prevent heat from escaping or the cold leeching in.
+A draft collar is also known as face mufflers, a head gasket, or neck baffle and it is the insulated collar around the hood of a sleeping bag to guard against cold weather.
+It is referring to the insulated baffles in the sleeping bag that sit around your head and neck to prevent heat from escaping or the cold from leeching in.

 The drawcords are differentiated, so that you can feel in the dark which one does what - loosens or tightens your hood.

 How much should an ultralight sleep system weigh?